Startup Software Development

 4.9/5

-Most startups build too much too early.
+Most startups take on too much too early.
 Features for users they don't have yet.
-Architecture for scale they haven't reached.
-Every week of additional scope is a week before you know if the product actually solves the problem.
+Architecture for load they will not hit for years.
+Every extra week of scope is another week before you learn whether the product solves the problem.

 Capabilities